Search found 1933 matches

 Topic: Just Keep Sweating On: July/August Goals and Progress

+closing out!
 New thread!
-I have a bunch of travel this period, so I am trying to make my goals appropriate Me: Find time to ride Eat healthy Get some exercise to make up for days when I'm not riding during travel MM: Keep her comfortable through heat Continue to keep fitness up Enjoy her RP: Get consistency in t...
+I have a bunch of travel this period, so I am trying to make my goals appropriate Me: Find time to ride Eat healthy Get some exercise to make up for days when I'm not riding during travel MM: Keep her comfortable through heat Continue to keep fitness up (even if it's other p...

 by blob